 Inclusive Technology’s Big Bang Patterns was originally developed for use with children with visual impairments or complex special needs to teach visual location, attention and cause and effect play.
-Due to the iPad’s portability however, it can be used for so much more.
-The app itself consists of four different kinds of pattern generators, and within each section there are up to twelve different patterns that are paired with music.
+Due to the iPad’s portability, however, it can be used for so much more.
+The app itself consists of four different kinds of pattern generators, and within each section, there are up to twelve different patterns that are paired with music.
 This helps kids locate to the visual display by using the auditory input (music) as an anchor and a place to visually search and/or use as a motivator to maintain attention.
 Other uses for this app are for kids newly diagnosed on the spectrum or others with challenges to attention and/or targeting.
-For example, a few of the goals you could use Big Bang Patterns for are to initially gain attention to task, facilitate joint attention and to help improve both overall core strength and graded head and neck control depending on placement of the iPad.
+For example, a few of the goals you could use Big Bang Patterns for are to initially gain attention to task, facilitate joint attention and to help improve both overall core strength and graded head and neck control depending on the placement of the iPad.
 Why is that important?
 Because kids that don’t have the skills to sit and look at something on their desks are using all their energy to just stay put and can’t pay attention or retain presented material.
 It is simply just too hard to keep everything together.
 This includes those kids who frequently get up and wander, fall out of their chairs, or tend to lean against someone or something.
 Attention develops from having a firm, secure and consistent ground or center point of reference.
 By having that “ME in this body” your attention can then extend out to the world and explore.

 The four categories of dynamic patterns are: